dwiddo/average-minimum-distance/README.md

 #### Choosing a value of k

 The parameter k is the number of neighbouring atoms considered for each atom in a unit cell.
 Two crystals with the same unit molecule will have a small AMD/PDD distance for small enough k (e.g. k = 5), and a larger k means the geometry must be similar up to a larger radius for the distance to be small.
-The default for ```amd.compare()``` is k = 100, but if this is significantly smaller than the number of atoms in the unit molecule, it may be better to choose a larger value e.g. k = 300.
-It is usually not useful to choose k too large (many times larger than the number of atoms in the unit molecule).
+The default for ```amd.compare()``` is k = 100, but if this is significantly less than the number of atoms in the unit molecule, it may be better to choose a larger value.
+It is usually not useful to choose k too large (many times larger than the number of atoms in a unit cell).

 ### Reading crystals, calculating AMDs/PDDs